-Microneedling is a dermaroller procedure that uses small needles to prick the skin.
-The purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, more toned skin.
+Dermal Rolling is a dermaroller procedure that uses small needles to prick the skin or Micro Needling, using the Pen.
+Your therapist will advise which option is best for you and your skin goals purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, more toned skin.
 Microneedling is mostly used on the face and may treat various scars, wrinkles, and large pores.

 Micro-needling is a minimally-invasive non-surgical and nonablative procedure for facial rejuvenation that involves the use of a roller device with needles up to 2 mm in length, to create controlled skin injury.